Keiser-sci/keiser-sci.github.io/index.md

 ## Current news

 Together with Céline Cohen and Philippe Thomen, we organize the plenary days of the GDR Microfluidics and Nanofluidics.
-It will be 2-day conference, to be held in Nice (hôtel Le Saint-Paul) on November, 18-19, 2024. **Registration are free, but mandatory, on the** [conference website](https://gdr-mnf-2024.sciencesconf.org) !
+It will be a 2-day conference, to be held in Nice (hôtel Le Saint-Paul) on November, 18-19, 2024. **Registration is free, but mandatory, on the** [conference website](https://gdr-mnf-2024.sciencesconf.org) !

 ## Research Interests
 - Fluid mechanics